cfl322py/ai-solution-scorecard/README.md

 # AI Solution Quality & Risk Scorecard

 A transparent, rule-based tool for triaging AI use cases in regulated industries.
-Score a use case across feasibility, evaluation rigor, risk, and responsible-by-design, then get a clear **Proceed / Pivot / Scale / Stop** verdict with the risks to watch and the guardrails that fired.
+Score a use case across feasibility, evaluation rigor, risk, and responsible-by-design, then get a clear **Stop / Pivot / Proceed / Scale** verdict with the risks to watch and the guardrails that fired.

 **Live demo:** https://cfl322py.github.io/ai-solution-scorecard/